getgrav/grav-learn/pages/17/06.forms/02.forms/doc.md

 You can also configure your Modular sub-page's Twig template to use a form from another page, like the examples above.

+> [!WARNING]
-!
-When using a form defined in a modular sub-page you should set the **action:** to the parent modular page and configure your form with a **redirect:** or **display:** action, as this modular sub-page is not a suitable page to load on form submission because it is **not routable**, and therefore not reachable by a browser.
+> When using a form defined in a modular sub-page you should set the **action:** to the parent modular page and configure your form with a **redirect:** or **display:** action, as this modular sub-page is not a suitable page to load on form submission because it is **not routable**, and therefore not reachable by a browser.

 Here's an example that exists at `form/modular/_form/form.md`: